appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Settings/Hosts/Extras/Grav/index.md

    Note: You must enter a valid email address to setup a Grav installation.
    </div>

-*  **Username:**
+*  **User name:**
    Your Grav admin name.
    <div class="alert" role="alert">
-   Note: You will need this username to login into your new of Grav site, please write this down.
+   Note: You will need this user name to login into your new of Grav site, please write this down.
    </div>

 *  **Password:**